Daron-Marino/airbnb-EDA/README.md

 Owners who are interested in potentially listing their property might want to know which borough is more likely to get a review.

-I created an additional collumn called `has_review` that has a value of 0 if `numer_of_reviews` for a listing is 0 and 1 if there are any reviews at all.
+I created an additional column called `has_review` that has a value of 0 if `numer_of_reviews` for a listing is 0 and 1 if there are any reviews at all.

 I then performed Bayesian testing using 100,000 simulations using the Beta Distribution for each borough.
 This is what I found: